-10.3 Initial delivery state
+10.3 Initial Delivery State

-The device is shipped from Infineon with non-volatile bits set as follows:
+The device is shipped from Cypress with non-volatile bits set as follows:

-- The entire memory array is erased: all bits are set to 1 (each byte contains FFh). - The Security Region address space has all bytes erased to FFh. - The SFDP address space contains the values as defined in the description of the SFDP address space. - The ID address space contains the values as defined in the description of the ID address space. - The Status Register 1 non-volatile contains 00h (all SR1NV bits are cleared to 0's). - The Configuration Register 1 non-volatile contains 00h. - The Configuration Register 2 non-volatile contains 60h. - The Configuration Register 3 non-volatile contains 78h. - The Password Register contains FFFFFFFFFFFFFFFF - The IRP Register bits are FFFDh for standard part and FFFFh for high security part. - The PRPR Register bits are FFFFFh
+- The entire memory array is erased: i.e. all bits are set to 1 (each byte contains FFh). - The Security Region address space has all bytes erased to FFh. - The SFDP address space contains the values as defined in the description of the SFDP address space. - The ID address space contains the values as defined in the description of the ID address space. - The Status Register 1 Non-volatile contains 00h (all SR1NV bits are cleared to 0's). - The Configuration Register 1 Non-volatile contains 00h. - The Configuration Register 2 Non-volatile contains 60h. - The Configuration Register 3 Non-volatile contains 78h. - The Password Register contains FFFFFFFFFFFFFFFFF - The IRP Register bits are FFFDh for Standard Part and FFFFh for High Security Part. - The PRPR Register bits are FFFFFh

-11 Electrical specifications
+11. Electrical Specifications

-11.1 Absolute maximum ratings[59]
+11.1 Absolute Maximum Ratings